Skip to main content

 Prerequisites

-• You need to have BrowserStack Username and Access key, which you can find in your account profile.
-If you have not created an account yet, you can sign up for a Free Trial.
+• BrowserStack Username and Access key.
+You can find this in your account profile.
+If you do not have an account yet, please sign up for a Free Trial.

 • JUnit v5, Java v8+, Selenium v2.5+ (W3C/JSON Wire).